.png-674b52368b309.jpg)

 IMPORTANT NOTICE: Version 3 doesn't support the

-Next, the package created migration for the Tenant
+Next, the package created migration for the Tenant modal, but we need to create it manually.

 php artisan make:model Tenant